 Take your time.
 You will not overcome fear or squelch negative beliefs about yourself overnight.
 Get to know people slowly.
 If they seem trustworthy and treat you right, that is a signal to move closer.
 Find your allies, if any, within your extended family.

 Seek professional help if you are stuck.
-Counselling can help you release the pain, make decisions that work for you, and find ways to cope with or solve the challenges scapegoating hurls in your path.
+Counseling can help you release the pain, make decisions that work for you, and find ways to cope with or solve the challenges scapegoating hurls in your path.

 Collage: Glynis Sherwood